Denver Dynamite (arena football): 1991

 Despite the financial turmoil that occurred the season before, the Dynamite once again fielded a team in 1991.
 The team finished 6–4 during the regular season, again clinching the 3rd seed for the playoffs.
 The team lost to the relocated Gladiators, who became the Tampa Bay Storm, in the semi-finals.
 After the season, the franchise filed for bankruptcy after being sued by their public relations firm.
 When he learned of the situation in Denver, AFL commissioner Jim Foster has this to say, "Three things can happen.
 One, he finds a buyer, or we find him a buyer, and the team stays in Denver.
 Two, a buyer is found and moves to another city.
 Three, no one is interested and the franchise goes down."
 The Dynamite went up for sale, but with the city far more interested trying to attract investors to land a Major League Baseball franchise (Colorado Rockies), the team did not attract potential buyers.

 Future of the Dynamite and arena football in Denver

-The owners retained the rights to operate an Arena Football franchise, however, which they sold in 1996 to a Nashville, Tennessee-based group which started the first Nashville Kats franchise (later the Georgia Force) the next year.
+The owners retained the rights to operate an arena football franchise, however, which they sold in 1996 to a Nashville, Tennessee-based group which started the first Nashville Kats franchise (later the Georgia Force) the next year.

 Denver received a new arena football team in 2003, when the Colorado Crush, owned by Pat Bowlen and John Elway, was established.
-That franchise has since folded and the Crush name was acquired by the Indoor Football League team for its name change in 2015 from the Colorado Ice, leading many to wonder if the Dynamite may return to the AFL in the future.
+That franchise has since folded and the Crush name was acquired by the Indoor Football League team for its name change in 2015 from the Colorado Ice.
+In 2024, the Colorado Spartans of the National Arena League will be relocating to Denver from Loveland and play at the Denver Coliseum starting in 2025.